stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 asking him how the victim was placed for execution, and how his presumable struggles were overcome.

-  &ldquo;Why,&rdquo; he replied, &ldquo;the criminal is securely strapped to a post.
+   "Why, " he replied,  "the criminal is securely strapped to a post.
 It does not matter how much he tosses his head, for the helmet fits tightly and draws even closer when the current comes on.
-We turn the switch gradually&mdash;you see it here, a carefully arranged affair with a rheostat.&rdquo;
+We turn the switch gradually--you see it here, a carefully arranged affair with a rheostat. "

   A new idea for delay occurred to me as the tilled fields and increasingly frequent houses in the dawnlight outside told of our approach to the capital at last.

-  &ldquo;But,&rdquo; I said, &ldquo;I must draw the helmet in place on a human head as well as beside the battery.
-Can&rsquo;t you slip it on yourself a moment so that I can sketch you with it?
-The papers as well as the officials will want all this, and they are strong on completeness.&rdquo;
+   "But, " I said,  "I must draw the helmet in place on a human head as well as beside the battery.
+Can't you slip it on yourself a moment so that I can sketch you with it?
+The papers as well as the officials will want all this, and they are strong on completeness. "

-  I had, by chance, made a better shot than I had planned; for at my mention of the press the madman&rsquo;s eyes lit up afresh.
+  I had, by chance, made a better shot than I had planned; for at my mention of the press the madman's eyes lit up afresh.

-  &ldquo;The papers?
-Yes&mdash;damn them, you can make even the papers give me a hearing!
-They all laughed at me and wouldn&rsquo;t print a word.
+   "The papers?
+Yes--damn them, you can make even the papers give me a hearing!
+They all laughed at me and wouldn't print a word.
 Here, you, hurry up!
-We&rsquo;ve not a second to lose!&rdquo;
+We've not a second to lose! "

   He had slipped the headpiece on and was watching my flying pencil avidly.
 The wire mesh gave him a grotesque, comic look as he sat there with nervously twitching hands.

-  &ldquo;Now, curse &rsquo;em, they&rsquo;ll print pictures!
-I&rsquo;ll revise your
-sketch if you make any blunders&mdash;must be accurate at any cost.
-Police will find you afterward&mdash;they&rsquo;ll tell how it works.
-Associated Press item&mdash;back up your letter&mdash;immortal fame.&nbsp;.&nbsp;.&nbsp;.
+   "Now, curse 'em, they'll print pictures!
+I'll revise your sketch if you make any blunders--must be accurate at any cost.
+Police will find you afterward--they'll tell how it works.
+Associated Press item--back up your letter--immortal fame. . . .
-Hurry, I say&mdash;hurry, confound you!&rdquo;
+Hurry, I say--hurry, confound you! "

   The train was lurching over the poorer roadbed near the city and we swayed disconcertingly now and then.
 With this excuse I managed to break the pencil again, but of course